Today’s Wonder of the Day was inspired by Joel from Harrisburg, PA. Joel Wonders, “What is Jello made out of?” Thanks for WONDERing with us, Joel!

 Though it may not sound entirely appetizing, eating gelatin actually has health benefits.
 Gelatin capsules and powders are sometimes used by people with joint pain.
-It is also good for improving the condition of skin, hair, fingernails and bones.
+Gelatin is also good for improving the condition of skin, hair, fingernails, and bones.

 So how do bones and hooves turn into Jell-O?
 With a little bit of mad science!

-As the mixture cools in the fridge, some of the bonds do not reconnect.
+As the mixture cools in the refrigerator, some of the bonds do not reconnect.
 The gaps fill with water, giving Jell-O that signature not-quite-solid wobble and wiggle.